How to build your personal brand

 Finance professionals all over the world take the time and effort to shape their own personal brands in order to make connections, open up opportunities and establish themselves in their specialist areas.
 The advantage of beginning to build your own personal brand now as a school leaver, student or graduate, is that it’s one way of standing out from the crowd, understanding and flaunting what’s unique and employable about you, and therefore eventually nailing you a job!

-So…How to build your personal brand?
+So, how do you build your personal brand?

-All of that hard thinking you’ve been doing to work out what your key skills and attributes are for your finance job applications thankfully also goes towards some core groundwork for the first steps in building the glorious entity that is the ‘personal brand’.
+All of that hard thinking you’ve been doing to work out what your key skills and attributes are for your finance job applications thankfully also goes towards some core groundwork for the first steps in building the glorious entity that is the ‘personal brand.’

-Once you’ve got your little power phrase, you can start to consider the types of things you can proactively do to project this image.
+Once you’ve got your power phrase, you can start to consider the types of things you can proactively do to project this image.
 It needs to infiltrate your online profile and presence, your applications and your interactions with any representatives from your chosen industry, from insight day and internship networking to formal interviews.

 Here are a few things you can try out to help you build up your personal brand: